js-mrunal/tile_embeddings/README.md

 # Tile Embedding: A General Representation for Level Generation.
 ### Authors: Mrunal Jadhav and Matthew Guzdial

 In  recent  years,  Procedural  Level  Generation  via  Machine Learning (PLGML) techniques have been applied to generate game levels with machine learning.
 These approaches rely on human-annotated representations of game levels.
 Creating annotated datasets for games requires domain knowledge and is time-consuming.
 Hence, though a large number of video games exist, annotated datasets are curated only for a small handful.
-Thus current PLGML techniques have been exploredin limited domains, with Super Mario Bros. as the most common example.
+Thus current PLGML techniques have been explored in limited domains, with Super Mario Bros. as the most common example.
 To address this problem, we present tile embeddings,  a  unified,  affordance-rich  representation  for  tile-based  2D  games.
 To  learn  this  embedding,  we  employ  autoencoders trained on the visual and semantic information oft iles from a set of existing, human-annotated games.
 We evaluate this representation on its ability to predict affordancesfor unseen tiles, and to serve as a PLGML representation for annotated and unannotated games.

+To promote future research and as a contribution to PCGML community, through this repository we provide:
+1. An end to end implementation
+2. Level Generation
+3. Context data for every unique tile type..
+4. Preprocessed Bubble Bobble levels

 <!-- Paper:
-If you use the data please cite : -->
+Please cite : -->

+### Quick Rundown
+1. Data Extraction and Preparation(#data-extraction-and-preparation)
+2. Autoencoder Training
+3. Level Representation using tile embeddings
+4. Bubble Bobble level generation using LSTM

 ## Install Dependencies